jugmac00/til/zope/how-to-setup-zope-in-dev-mode.md

-# How to setup Zope in developer mode?
+# How to setup Zope in development mode?

 ```
 git clone git@github.com:zopefoundation/Zope.git